associationofvas/blog/_posts/2019-09-08-productivity-tips-for-virtual-assistants-pt-2.markdown

 tags: # add tag
 ---

 Last week I left you with one of my new favorite quotes, “Rest is the new hustle”.
-If you haven’t read it yet, I encourage you to check it out.
+If you haven’t read it yet, I encourage you to [check it out](https://associationofvas.com/blog/productivity-tips-for-virtual-assistants-pt-1){:target="_blank"}.

 Productivity tips for virtual assistants is not an easy topic to write about it.
 I know how productive VAs are!
 This series is less about the tactical and more about the holistic.
 There is no doubt in my mind that de-stressing your life will make you more productive.